Viral-Cuts/viralcuts/README.md

 - Simplifying the export process for finished clips.
 - Continuous improvements and updates to our AI Agents.
 - Allowing MP4 videos to be uploaded for seamless editing.

-## Installation

-Provide detailed instructions here on how to install and set up the AI Agents on users' machines.

-## Usage

-Explain how users can utilize the AI Agents effectively and make the most out of the functionalities provided.

 ## Contributing